Arkansas National Guard helps Arkansas drivers in winter weather - NewsBreak

 LITTLE ROCK, Ark. – After being called out by Gov. Sarah Huckabee Sanders on Monday, the Arkansas National Guard is helping drivers deal with icy roads across the state.

 Members of the 142nd Field Artillery Brigade out of Fayetteville reported helping motorists in that part of the state.
-Social media posts from the unit had them working throughout the night to help free motorists who had slid off the road.3 semi-trucks involved in crash on I-40 in St. Francis County
+Social media posts from the unit had them working throughout the night to help free motorists who had slid off the road.

 Comments / 0